 - Flexible and large aspirator tube allowing easy suction.

 - No BPA.

-- High quality protective filters for hygienic use.
+- High-quality protective filters for hygienic use.

 - Storage box that makes removing the filters easy as well as keeping all components sterile.

-- Convenient carrying case: Practical and hygienic storage for the complete Nasal Aspirator, the filter box and up to 5 Easydose® vials.
+- Convenient carrying case: Practical and hygienic storage for the complete Nasal Aspirator, the filter box, and up to 5 Easydose® vials.

 There you have it folks, now you are armed with a handful of tips to help you on your journeys abroad.

 For more information, visit hydrasense.ca.
 You can purchase hydraSense at most mass food and drug retailers across Canada and online at Amazon.ca.

 What are some of your baby travel tips?